 TRIPLE S-CARE METHOD FOR

-First of all, a company should decide if it wants employees to be satisfied.
-If the answer is 'yes', it is worth to continue reading this article.
-In case of doubt: happy employees perform 37% better and sell 31% more compared to companies with unhappy employees (2015).
+Happy employees perform 37% better and sell 31% more compared to companies with unhappy employees (2015).
 This sounds unreal but it makes sense.
 One aspect is that happy employees are less likely to show job withdrawal like absenteeism, turnover, job burnout, and retaliatory behaviors, making them perform and sell more.
 And in case an employer doesn't pursue happiness, society should want people to be happy, since happiness also positively affects general health (2015).

-Sitting is a huge cause of unnatural death in modern society.
-Although science thought many modern diseases were mainly related to smoking, alcohol and bad consumption, scientists found new evidence 'sitting' itself also has a major contribution to it.
 People who move less than 30 minutes a day are 49% likely to die from an unnatural death (2012), have 112% more chance to get Diabetes 2, 147% more likely to get a cardiovascular disease and 90% more likely to die from that (2012).

 Apart from long term diseases, sitting also has a short-term impact.
 When people sit for a long time, their cartilage gets less nutrition: increasing the probability to get arthrosis.
 Using a desk chair with back support also makes your lower back carry less of your weight, decreasing strength of your core.
 Emotionally, sitting for a long time enhances negative feelings whereas muscle activity activates endorphin production and full body activity is perceived by the brain as being emotionally happy (2013).